james-things/img-preview-script/README.md

 (intended for use with stable diffusion deforum local version)

+ps.
+I am very tired and will fix up a few small problems tomorrow

 ## instructions

 Ensure that you have the necessary dependencies per the imports, place the script in your output folder, and run it - voila!